Autism in China: Societal stigma

-In China, studies have shown that public awareness of autism is a mere 57% to 65%.
-In comparison, 86% to 91% of the United States population has an adequate understanding of the disorder.
+In China, between 57% to 65% of the population has heard of autism according to a study.
+In comparison, 86% to 91% of the United States population has some understanding of the disorder.

 The Chinese people often view the prevalence of autism in a negative light.
-According to many in the country, autism is not a developmental disorder, but a contagious disease that is caught and can be cured over time.
-This incorrect viewpoint often results in parents being wrongfully blamed for allowing their child to get autism.
+According to many in the country, autism is not a neurodevelopmental disorder, but a contagious disease that is caught and can be cured over time.
+This viewpoint often results in parents being wrongfully blamed for allowing their child to get autism.

 Furthermore, the disorder is often associated with the word "canfei" which roughly translates to worthlessness in Chinese.
 Language like this often devalues the life experiences of those who are diagnosed with autism and exacerbate the struggle of their families.

 This lack of understanding can be directly attributed to the cultural expectations of Chinese society.
 Chinese communities often deeply respect achievement, good manners, and appropriate behavior as a result of Confucian tradition.
-Autism can often result in behaviors that are contrary to these expectations.
-Behavior that doesn't result in conformity is known to bring shame on their families.
+Autism, however, describes behavior that is often contrary to these expectations.
+Behavior that doesn't result in conformity is often seen as bringing shame on their families.
 As a result, some parents who suspect their child has autism fear being ostracized and refuse to get their child diagnosed.

 Due to limited conversation about autism in everyday life, teachers often label children who may present with behavioral challenges as naughty, playful, and unusual instead of recommending they are tested for autism.
 Chinese society shies aways from accepting autism as a serious disorder and chooses to assume symptoms are just a part of normal development.